futureversecom/sylo-ethereum-contracts/docs/spec.md

 reward pool will also read the `cumulativeRewardFactor` from the previous pool and begin tracking a new factor for the next epoch.

-There are no explicit parameters for this function though only allows a Node to call this function once per epoch.
+There are no explicit parameters for this function, though it only allows a Node to call this function once per epoch.
 It is in the Node's best interest to call this function near the end of the current epoch, in order to maximize the amount of unclaimed reward that can be used for the directory entry.